azuline/cmponly/README.md

 A Nix dev shell is provided to configure the development environment.

 Tests can be ran with `make test`.
-Since `analysistest` does not support Go modules, we have instead implemented a hacky test harness that checks the output of the self-contained linter command.
+Note that since `analysistest` does not support Go modules, we have instead implemented a hacky test harness (`./test-linter.sh`) that checks the output of the self-contained linter command.

 The `golangci-lint` plugin can be built with the Nix environment: